cfabiolongo/ad-caspar/README.md

 ### Automatic knowledge learning

 This prototype gives the change to feed automatically the Clauses KB from file text, set with the parameter FILE_KB_NAME (AGENT section), by the means of the command *feed()* given in the phidias prompt.
 Three examples knowledge base of increasing size are available for testing purposes: *west25.txt*, *west104.txt*, *west303.txt* (inside kbs folder).
+The command feed() must be executed after chatbot awakening with the word *hello* at startup.

 ```sh
 > feed()